skysedge/skysedge.github.io/src/_posts/2024-08-10-low-on-parts.md

 Worried by the whole ATmega1280 situation, I finally forced myself to do a rough recount of all our spools on the pick-and-place machine, and I have some grim news.
-We're running out of parts.
+We will eventually run out of parts.
 Not every part—we still have plenty of the more critical ones, like the modem and the mega16U2s and whatnot.
 But when it comes to the more pesky, smaller components, like surface-mount resistors, LEDs, and protection diodes, we're running out.

 If we maintain our current rate of income (and refund requests), I don't think we'll be able to get past the 400th Rotary Un-Smartphone pre-order.
 There are